 Gilded and Progressive

 Moving closer to Mason's Virginia, smoke issues first appeared on the Baltimore city council's agenda in 1898 when Councilman E. Clay Timings offered an ordinance with the intention of reducing the smoke nuisance.
 The first anti-smoke agitation came from the Northeast Baltimore Improvement Association complaing about the Pennsylvania Railroad's Union Tunnel that was emitting smoke in the Bond and Hoffman Street area.
-The smoke was lowering property value and threatening health.
+The smoke was lowering property values and threatening health.
 Most commonly, Baltimore activists targeted railroads because of their effects on prominant neighborhoods.
-Neighbordhood associations were typically made up of the wealthy or middle class residents seeking to enahance their neighborhood's property values.
+Neighbordhood associations were typically made up of the wealthy or middle-class residents seeking to enahance their neighborhood's property values.
 In 1899, the Municipal Art Society declared smoke an aesthetic problem with social consequences.

 Stradling, David, and Joel A. Tarr, “Environmental Activism, Locomotive Smoke, and the Corporate Response: The Case of the Pennsylvania Railroad and Chicago Smoke Control,” The Business History Review 73, no. 4 (1999): 679, https://doi.org/10.2307/3116130.

 Stradling, David, and Peter Thorsheim, “The Smoke of Great Cities: British and American Efforts to Control Air Pollution, 1860-1914,” Environmental History 4, no. 1 (1999): 8, https://doi.org/10.2307/3985326.